 • Drying Bread

-• Oven Method: Cut the bread into 1-inch cubes and place it on a large baking sheet.
+• Oven Method: Cut the bread into 1-inch cubes and place them on a large baking sheet.
 Bake at 400°F for 10 minutes.
 Carefully turn and bake for an additional 5 -10 minutes, until dried but not overly browned.

 Calories: 536kcalCarbohydrates: 38gProtein: 12gFat: 39gSaturated Fat: 18gPolyunsaturated Fat: 7gMonounsaturated Fat: 12gTrans Fat: 0.5gCholesterol: 79mgSodium: 497mgPotassium: 622mgFiber: 4gSugar: 17gVitamin A: 10056IUVitamin C: 21mgCalcium: 77mgIron: 3mg